benjymous/annotations/sandman/sandman.47.md

 - Byron Go (bgo@ucsee.Berkeley.EDU) IDed
 - John Mc Donagh <Kull29@Aol.com> wrote about Santa Claus
 - Ralf Hildebrandt added more details.
-- Richard Munn updated some notes on earlier coloring errors.
+- Richard Munn updated some notes on earlier coloring errors, and Neil's comment on the Chocolate issue.

 ## Appendix: All about Saint Nick